The AI Search Manual

 While not everyone needs to be a programmer, having team members who can analyze large datasets, simulate AI behavior, and automate repetitive tasks provides significant competitive advantages.

 Modern GEO often requires building custom tools for passage-level optimization, since existing SEO tools focus on page-level metrics while AI systems process content in chunks.
-Python enables teams to create these specialized tools and analyze performance at the granular level AI systems actually use.
+Python enables teams to create these specialized tools and analyze performance at the granular level that AI systems actually use.

 Teams with these capabilities can test hypotheses about AI behavior, automate content analysis across thousands of pages, and identify patterns that manual analysis would miss.